-To meet the growing demand for low-carbon fuel alternatives, TotalEnergies is continuously expanding its network of publicly accessible refuelling stations for natural and renewables gases for mobility.
+To meet the growing demand for low-carbon fuel alternatives, TotalEnergies is continuously expanding its network of publicly accessible refueling stations for natural and renewables gases for mobility.

-TotalEnergies designs, engineers, builds, installs and commissions state-of-the-art natural gas and hydrogen refuelling stations for public use, and maintains high level expertise for the operation and maintenance of this infrastructure.
+TotalEnergies designs, engineers, builds, installs and commissions state-of-the-art natural gas and hydrogen refueling stations for public use, and maintains high level expertise for the operation and maintenance of this infrastructure.

 Businesses and local authorities work with TotalEnergies' to determine the alternative fuel solution that is right for their fleet and energy transition needs: Whether this involves finding an existing station in TotalEnergies public network nearby, or adding a new one.
 Or developing a private station on site that is dedicated to one or several organisations.

 Promoting the use of natural gas, from fossil and renewable sources, for vehicles is part of TotalEnergies' integrated strategy to expand its low carbon businesses around the world.
 To achieve this, TotalEnergies continues to accelerate the realisation of NGV stations and explore the potential of H2 stations in its existing markets, as well as shaping strategic partnerships to develop new markets.

 By 2025, TotalEnergies aims to have 450 NGV stations in Europe, making it the market leader in the region.
 This ambition has been accelerated by the acquisition and integration of PitPoint, one of Europe’s leading new energy suppliers based in the Netherlands.
 Outside Europe, TotalEnergies is also growing its global NGV presence through local entities and partnerships such as with Clean Energy Fuels in the US and Adani Group in India.